kaihoffman/learn-guide-hasura/README.md

 ![hasura-3](https://drive.google.com/uc?id=1Z0Tztepc8gD1Y3sFiIpCDPMQjjBLK0ip)

-Now we go to the `DATA` tab and click on the `SQL` link then in the console that comes out we paste this:
+Now we go to the `DATA` tab and click on the `SQL` link.
+Then, in the raw SQL console that comes out we paste this and press `Run!`:

 ```sql
 CREATE TABLE todo_list (id INTEGER PRIMARY KEY, item TEXT, minutes INTEGER);